What Are Immunomodulators?

 A less common approach for using immunomodulators, but one that's under study, is known as "top down therapy."
 In this method, you'll get treated aggressively with immunomodulators to get rid of symptoms.
 Once that's achieved, you'll switch to other types of drugs, like 5-ASAs and antibiotics, for long-term treatment.

 You and your doctor can discuss which approach makes sense for you.

 What Are Biologics?

-Like immunomodulators, biologics are drugs curb the immune system.
-They are focused on the inflammation in your gut.
-These drugs target special proteins that play a role in inflammation.
+Like immunomodulators, biologics are drugs that curb the immune system.
+They're focused on the inflammation in your gut.
+These drugs target certain proteins that play a role in inflammation.

 Doctors use biologics if you have moderate to severe Crohn's that has not responded well to other medications.
 They also use it to treat open, draining fistulas.